kshitijl/wedding-website/index.md

 picked it.

-One copy will find a new home on K\&M's wedding book shelf and the other will go into a swap pile at our Sangeet.
+One copy will find a new home on K\&M's wedding book shelf and the other will go into a swap pile at our Wedding.
 You'll get to go home with a book 💜.

 ## FAQs